-- Normal wear and tear: - Routine maintenance items, tune ups, adjustments; - Damage caused by negligence or failure to provide proper maintenance and/or storage, as described in the Operator's Guide: - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BRP or resulting from repairs done by a person that is not an authorized servicing BRP Distributor/Dealer; - Damage caused by abuse, abnormal use, neglect, racing or operation of the Product on surfaces other than snow, or operation of the Product in a manner inconsistent with the recommended operation described in the Operator's Guide; - Damage resulting from accident, submersion, fire, snow or water ingestion, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the Product (see the Operator's Guide); - Damage resulting from rust, corrosion or exposure to the elements; - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, transportation expenses, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income; or time missed for downtime experience due to service work. - And damage resulting from studs installed on tracks if the installation does not conform to BRP's instructions.
+- Normal wear and tear: - Routine maintenance items, tune ups, adjustments; - Damage caused by negligence or failure to provide proper maintenance and/or storage, as described in the Operator's Guide: - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BRP or resulting from repairs done by a person that is not an authorized servicing BRP Distributor/Dealer; - Damage caused by abuse, abnormal use, neglect or operation of the product in a manner inconsistent with the recommended operation described in the Product's Operator's Guide; - Damage resulting from accident, submersion, fire, snow or water ingestion, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the Product (see the Operator's Guide): - Damage resulting from rust, corrosion or exposure to the elements; - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, transportation expenses, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income; or time missed for downtime experience due to service work. - And damage resulting from studs installed on tracks if the installation does not conform to BRP's instructions.